Demographics of Kozhikode district

 Kozhikode has been a multi-ethnic and multi-religious town since the early medieval period.
 The Hindus forms the largest religious group, followed by Muslims and Christians.
 Hindus form the majority at 57.7% with 315807 members of the total population.
 Muslims form 37.6% with 207298 members of the total population.

 Literacy

 The corporation of Kozhikode has an average literacy rate of 96.8% (national average is 74.85%).
 Male literacy rate is 97.93% and female literacy rate is 95.78%.
 Malayalam is the most spoken language.
 English and Tamil are widely understood.

 Hindus

-The Hindus engage in beliefs spanning all forms of theism as well as atheism.
-Brahma, Vishnu, Shiva and other Gods and Goddesses of the Hindu pantheon are worshipped.
+The Hindus engage in beliefs spanning all forms of theism Brahma, Vishnu, Shiva and other Gods and Goddesses of the Hindu pantheon are worshipped.
 Many places have temples with local deities, more often a Goddess (Devi).
 Festivities like Theyyam, Thira and art forms like Ottamthullal, Kathakali are performed in stages attested to temple estates.
 Many temples have associated oracles called Velichappad.
 Serpent and ancestral worship are also practised.